openpaymentseurope/docs/docs/quickstart_ais.md

 `"[CLIENT_ID]"` should be replaced by your `clientID`.

-`"[TPP_REDIRECT_URI]"` is the URI you want the bank to redirect to after the user has authenticated.
+`"[TPP_REDIRECT_URI]"` is the URI you want us to redirect to after we get confirmation from the bank that the user has authenticated.
 This URI has to be whitelisted for your application in the Developer Portal.

 `"[TPP_STATE]"` is a convenience field for you to put in anything you want, for example something that identifies this session.
-You may or may not need to use this, depending on how your system is set up.
+It's important that you can identify the correct session after the PSU is redirected back again.

 We now have what we need to let the user authenticate.
 The flow will now differ completely between Decoupled and Redirect, so the instructions will be separated.